sweetp/service-boilerplate-groovy/README.md

 Boilerplate project to have a starting point.

+# Init your project

+Remove current git stuff with and set up your own history with:

+    rm -rf .git
+    git init
+    git add .
+    git commit -m "init"

-Make sure you have fetched the submodules in the lib directory:
+Use git submodule to fetch the content of the lib directory:

     git submodule init
     git submoudle update

+# Buildsystem

 This project uses [gradle](http://gradle.org) as build system.
 Make sure you installed version 1.0-milestone9.
 All other stuff needed comes with